 Wendt, Alexander.
 "Anarchy is What States Make of It: The Social Construction of Power Politics."
 International Organization, 46 (Spring 1992): 391-425; "Constructivism in International Relations Theory."
 (2001).
 In Reader's Guide to the Social Sciences.
 Retrieved from http://www.credoreference.com/entry/routsocial/constructivism_in_international_relations_theory.

-This refers to organised interest groups that mediate between society and the state.
+This refers to organized interest groups that mediate between society and the state.
 In fascist theory, corporatism is seen as a substitute for democracy so that major groups are “licensed” by the state to exercise control over “their” section of the population.
 In the post-war period, corporatism is not restricted to business corporations, but often includes the larger trade unions as well.
 A limited number of relatively privileged groups play a role in determining public policy in consultation with the state.
 This contradicts the assumptions of liberal theory.
-Individuals are not all equal, and the role played in the determination of policy by a relatively small number of actors is unrecognised in the democratic process.
+Individuals are not all equal, and the role played in the determination of policy by a relatively small number of actors is unrecognized in the democratic process.
 Unlike the notion of interest-group pluralism, corporatism assumes that relatively few organizations of a non-competitive kind relate to the state in a privileged way.
 A distinction is sometimes made between “societal corporatism,” where powerful groups in society are recognized by the state, and “state corporatism,” where the state itself takes the initiative and imposes a scheme upon dominant groups.
 The latter is usually associated with more authoritarian state systems.
 Corporatism is defended as a way of imposing order upon society, so that the market itself is controlled and inflation and unemployment managed.

 "Corporatism."
 (2007).
 In A Glossary of Political Theory.
 Retrieved from http://www.credoreference.com/entry/edinburghgpt/corporatism; "Corporatism."
 (2008).
 In Key Concepts in Governance.
 Retrieved from http://www.credoreference.com/entry/sageukgov/corporatism; Schmitter, Philippe C. “Still the Century of Corporatism?”
 The Review of Politics 36 (January 1974): 85-131; Schmitter, Philippe C. and Gerhard Lehmbruch, eds.
 Trends Toward Corporatist Intermediation.
 Thousand Oaks, CA: Sage Publications, 1979.